 A very small number of online degree programs are available in landscape architecture that leads to a Bachelor of Fine Arts or Masters of Fine Arts.
-Available at private institutions, these programs usually combine distance-learning classes with on-site professional practice experiences; some BFA programs may be fully online.
+Available at private institutions, these programs often combine distance-learning classes with on-site professional practice experiences; some BFA programs may be fully online.
 Students may be required to complete internships or capstone projects.
 The fine arts bachelor's programs typically take four years to finish while those at the master's level commonly require three to four years to complete.

 Accreditation & Licensure Considerations